prlaa/prlaa/README.md

 ## Certifications
 🎓 __I'm currently working towards obtaining certifications in Neo4J and Snowflake.__ I've already completed __Google's Data Analytics and Agile Development Specializations.__

-Continuous learning is important to me, and I'm always seeking to stay updated on the latest tools and techniques in the field.
+Continuous learning is critical to me, and I'm always looking to stay updated on the latest tools and techniques in the field.

 ## Contact Information
-📫 You can reach me via email at __[priscilaspu@gmail.com](mailto:priscilaspu@gmail.com)__ or connect with me on __[LinkedIn](https://www.linkedin.com/in/prlaa/)__
+📫 You can reach me at __[priscilaspu@gmail.com](mailto:priscilaspu@gmail.com)__ or connect with me on __[LinkedIn](https://www.linkedin.com/in/prlaa/)__
-Feel free to reach out to me for inquiries, collaboration opportunities, or to discuss my projects further.
+Feel free to reach out!